Lucifer-00007/Tgcf-Node/README.md

 In the project directory, you can run:

--   `pnpm dev`: Runs the app in development mode.
+-   `npm run dev`: Runs the app in development mode.
 Open [http://localhost:5173](http://localhost:5173) to view it in the browser.
 The page will reload if you make edits.

--   `pnpm build`: Builds the app for production to the `dist` folder.
+-   `npm run build`: Builds the app for production to the `dist` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.

--   `pnpm lint`: Lints the project files for code quality and style issues.
+-   `npm run lint`: Lints the project files for code quality and style issues.

--   `pnpm preview`: Serves the production build from the `dist` folder locally to preview it before deployment.
+-   `npm run preview`: Serves the production build from the `dist` folder locally to preview it before deployment.

 ## Codebase Structure